aqlaboratory/openfold/README.md

 ### Inference

-To run inference on a sequence using a set of DeepMind's pretrained parameters, run e.g.:
+To run inference on a sequence or multiple sequences using a set of DeepMind's pretrained parameters, run e.g.:

 ```bash
 python3 run_pretrained_openfold.py \